BastyJuice/enphase-envoy-mqtt/README.md

+This is a Fork from vk2him "https://github.com/vk2him/Enphase-Envoy-mqtt-json/" but with direct docker compose Support for AMD64 Platforms.
+The Goal is to Use it with every MQTT Server like Loxberry not only with HA

 # Python script: `Enphase Envoy mqtt to json`

 A Python script that takes a real time json stream from an Enphase Envoy and publishes to a mqtt broker.
-This can then be used within Home Assistant or for other applications.
+This can then be used for SmartHome Software applications.
 The data updates at least once per second with negligible load on the Envoy.

 Now works with 7.x.x and 8.x.x firmware - thanks to @helderd